AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-38105-->

 *  You can now configure a native session handler that differs from the handler that is defined in `php.ini`.
-Previously, `SessionManager` did not set the memcache as `save_handler`, but instead used the file’s `session_handler`.
-Magento threw this error: `main.CRITICAL: Warning: SessionHandler::read(): open(127.0.0.1:11211/sess_0imeeaqmnvemdg4e3h57tat0ik, O_RDWR) failed: No such file or directory (2) in../vendor/magento/framework/Session/SaveHandler/Native.php on line 22 {"exception":"[object] (Exception(code: 0): Warning: SessionHandler::read(): open(127.0.0.1:11211/sess_0imeeaqmnvemdg4e3h57tat0ik, O_RDWR) failed: No such file or directory (2) in ../vendor/magento/framework/Session/SaveHandler/Native.php on line 22 at ../vendor/magento/framework/App/ErrorHandler.php:61)”}`.
+Previously, `SessionManager` did not set the memcache as `save_handler`, but instead used the file's `session_handler`.
+Magento threw this error: `main.CRITICAL: Warning: SessionHandler::read(): open(127.0.0.1:11211/sess_0imeeaqmnvemdg4e3h57tat0ik, O_RDWR) failed: No such file or directory (2) in../vendor/magento/framework/Session/SaveHandler/Native.php on line 22 {"exception":"[object] (Exception(code: 0): Warning: SessionHandler::read(): open(127.0.0.1:11211/sess_0imeeaqmnvemdg4e3h57tat0ik, O_RDWR) failed: No such file or directory (2) in ../vendor/magento/framework/Session/SaveHandler/Native.php on line 22 at ../vendor/magento/framework/App/ErrorHandler.php:61)"}`.
 [GitHub-24717](https://github.com/magento/magento2/issues/24717)

 <!-- ENGCOM-8052 -->